Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Conclusions

 This study presents a multifrequency exploration of blazars, combining visualisation techniques (light curves, waveforms, and spectrograms) with sonification as complementary tools for representing and analysing their multifrequency variability.
 The integration of these methods not only enables a richer interpretation of the data but also provides perspectives for scientific communication, particularly for visually impaired communities.

+In addition, these sonifications serve a dual purpose for the visually impaired community.
+First, they provide a means for BVI scientists to perceive patterns, periodicities, and transient events directly through auditory cues, supporting independent data exploration.
+Second, they can be used as an educational and communicative tool, enabling the broader BVI audience to access and understand complex astrophysical phenomena.
+For example, short-lived oscillations that appear as subtle fluctuations in a light curve can become more perceptually salient in the sonification, allowing listeners to detect features that are otherwise difficult to visualise.

-Although this approach does not aim to definitively demonstrate periodicities, the auditory representation offers an innovative way to identify potential patterns, correlate events across different time scales, and explore the complex dynamics of these astrophysical objects.
-This work lays the groundwork for future research to delve deeper into the potential of sonification to highlight regularities and transient phenomena in astronomical data.
+Although this study does not aim to definitively demonstrate periodicities, the auditory representation provides an approach to detect potential patterns, correlate events across different time scales, and explore the complex dynamics of these astrophysical objects.
+By demonstrating how sonification can complement traditional visualizations, this work establishes a methodological foundation for future research, including systematic searches for periodicities, transient events, and multiwavelength correlations in astronomical data.

-This multimodal approach contributes to a more inclusive and diverse understanding of blazar behaviour, paving the way to expand scientific analysis through methods that integrate both visual and auditory perception.

-The radiation processes in the studied galaxies are multifrequency, so the data we have processed for sonification correspond to radio, optical, X-ray, and gamma-ray bands.
-Thus, the auditor can listen to the recorded signals that are emitted due to the radiative processes that distinguish the components of the active nucleus of the galaxy.
-Data were obtained from seven observatories: UMRAS, AAVSO, Astrogeo-VLBI, Swift, Fermi, and ZTF.

-The graphs presented for each of the blazars are specially useful for detecting changes over time, as well as getting a closer idea of sonification in visual terms.
-In these one can visualise what has been sounded, the changes in intensity (volume) and frequency (tone).

-It is important to say that other fields in astronomy in which the sonification of data is present are in matters of education and public participation.
-There is a record of how sonifying images is impacting the dissemination of astronomy, and how citizen participation is increasing~\citep{zanella2022}.

-The sonification of data is a way with which substantial information can be extracted, such as the search for periodicities, power increases, regularities, absences of information, etc. In addition to visualising the data, we have sonified it with the purpose of disseminating our advances to an even broader spectrum of society, at the same time that we investigate auditory events through the sense of hearing that help to distinguish periodicities.

-Thus, the central interest of this work has been to disseminate the analysis of astrophysical data from a technique that is attractive to science in general, which is listening to the phenomena.
-In this sense, this is a work to bring the general public closer to astrophysics, from the sonification of the light curves of the active nuclei of galaxies, but also from the concern to socially include in science sectors of the population are blind or vision impaired (BVI)~\citep{perez2019towards}.
+This multimodal approach enables a more inclusive and diverse understanding of blazar behaviour by allowing data to be explored both visually and auditorily.
+For example, visually impaired (BVI) scientists can access the temporal dynamics, amplitude variations, and frequency patterns in light curves through sonification, while sighted researchers can combine waveforms and spectrograms with sound to identify subtle features that might be missed visually.
+This integration enhances accessibility and provides complementary perspectives on the same data, improving the detection of flares, oscillations, and other transient phenomena.